Questions About Insurance for Tinnitus and Hearing Aids

 What will my insurance cover?

 Effectively treating your tinnitus or hearing loss is an investment in your health, wellness, and happiness.
-Until you come in and complete an evaluation, we cannot make a diagnosis, give a recommendation for treatment, provide cost estimates, or tell you how much your insurance will cover.
-Once your consultation is complete, we will know how we can help, how much treatment will cost, and what your hearing health benefit is.
+Once your evaluation is complete, we can make a diagnosis, give our treatment recommendations, provide cost estimates, and determine how much your insurance will cover.
 Click here to schedule an appointment or give us a call for more information.